evhub/bbopt/README.md

 BlackBoxOptimizer.**get_data**(_print\_data_=`False`)

-Dump a dictionary containing `"params"`, the parameters BBopt knows about and what random function and arguments they were initialized with, and `"examples"`, all the previous data BBopt has collected.
+Dump a dictionary containing `"params"`—the parameters BBopt knows about and what random function and arguments they were initialized with—and `"examples"`—all the previous data BBopt has collected.
 If _print\_data_, pretty prints the data in addition to returning it.

 #### `data_file`